Public viewing area

-A public viewing area is a space set aside for members of the public to safely view sites of interest, such as airports, railroads, construction sites or other facilities.
+A public viewing area is a space set aside for members of the public to safely view sites of interest, such as airports, railways, construction sites or other facilities.
 Sometimes they are known as visitor centers or interpretive sites.

 In locations that have inherent dangers and would not normally be accessible to the public, viewing areas provide a way to satiate the public curiosity without exposing inordinate risk.
 Many sites contain descriptive signs, viewing pavilions, picnic facilities, toilets, radio receivers and brochures.

+Some areas of interest, such as airports, railway crossings and depots and maritime facilities have publicly accessible live camera streams, either free or by subscription.
+Some are hosted by Youtube or other platforms and some may be viewed on the provider's own platform or website.
+Several of the sites listed in this article also have live cameras.These include "Virtual Railfan", "Steel Highway", "Live Trains" and "Railstream" among others offer these live cameras.
+Some of these also have scanner audio for monitoring radio communications.